ea-q-le/manheimcrawler/README.md

   available) based on the presence of the 'Proxy bid' element.
   Currently, vehicles with 'SOLD' status are ignored and no further CR analysis is conducted.
 This logic can be adjusted in the future.

+> **Release 0.1.2** on 5/14/2020

+**Release Notes:**

+- Performance improvements:
+  - Storing CR links in an ArrayList a size of which is reduced with each iteration to decrease the array complexity in order to achieve future performance enhancements.
+  - Fetching the CR link element only once from the List and reusing it, thus removing the redundant call to get the element multiple times.
+- Added simple run time calculator to record the time it took for the whole process to complete.
+This information is being sent out as a part of the subject line of the final email.

 ---